Skip to main content

 Prerequisites

-Two semesters of first-year University English or Creative Writing with a grade of “C” or better, or permission of instructor.
+Two semesters of first-year University English or Creative Writing with a minimum of 60%.

 Credits